HAIR CARE PRODUCTS (NON-COLORING)

 7132

-Although most chemicals in beauty products pose limited or zero risk, several are linked to severe medical issues, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics invade the body through the skin, inhalation, ingestion and internal use, and cause similar dangers as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics pose slight or no risk, several have been linked to significant health conditions, including cancer, and neurological harm.
+Chemicals in cosmetics get into a person's body through inhalation, the skin, and ingestion, and pose similar dangers as food chemicals, per this site.